HammingHQ/M3Exam/README.md

 ![image](./images/m3exam-examples.jpg)

 ## Data

 ### Access the data

-* You can download the data from [here](https://cutt.ly/m3exam-data).
+- You can download the data from [here](https://cutt.ly/m3exam-data).
-* The downloaded folder will be encrypted (to prevent some automatic crawling scripts).
-Please get the password from the bottom of this page.
+- The downloaded folder will be encrypted (to prevent some automatic crawling scripts).
+You can unzip it by using the password `12317`.
-* After unzipping the file, you will see the following file structure:
+- After unzipping the file, you will see the following file structure:

 ```
 data/
     multimodal-questions/         <- questions requiring images